mingxiangzhangmark/2D-CheckersGame/README.md

 # 2D-CheckersGame
-A small Checkers Game program in java language
+A Checkers Game in Java

 ## How to run the program